idealparable/BibleQ/FlattenerFail.md

 **Bible Question:** Does the Bible teach a cosmology?
 Does it teach a flat world-Earth with a capital E?
 Does it teach a solid firmament (raqia / expanse)?

 This subject is relevant to biblical apologetics and proper biblical interpretation (and simply attentiveness of readers).

-We'll see that passages and terms taken out of context don't support the FE (Flat Earth) worldview.
+We'll see that **often-cited passages and terms don't support the FE (Flat Earth) worldview**.

 In some cases it's clear how a modern in a different culture might genuinely be confused.
 In other cases the attempted exegesis of Flatteners is very tortured.